Park Roads

 Map legend for Grand Teton Live Roads

-Each summer Grand Teton National Park works on road construction projects to improve visitor experiences.
-This projects can include full road closures to short delays.
+Grand Teton National Park works on construction projects to improve visitor experiences.
+This projects can include full road and trail closures to area closures to short road delays.
 Check back here for the latest construction projects.

 Moose Landing Construction